orkuntar/mysql-to-excel/README.md

-This project execute the query and inserts results to google sheet via api.
+This project executes the query and inserts results to google sheet via api.